ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 When processing capsules, a receiver might be tempted to accumulate the full length of the capsule value in the data stream before handling it.
-This approach SHOULD be avoided, because it can consume flow control in underlying layers, and that might lead to deadlocks if the capsule data exhausts the flow control window.
+This approach SHOULD be avoided because it can consume flow control in underlying layers, and that might lead to deadlocks if the capsule data exhausts the flow control window.